linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

       In the context of Kubernetes, multi-cluster usually refers to running an application "across" multiple Kubernetes clusters.
-Linkerd's multi-cluster support provides seamless and secured communication across clusters, in a way that's secure even across the open Internet.
+Linkerd's multi-cluster support provides seamless and secured communication across clusters, in a way that's secure even across the public Internet.
   - question: What is a service mesh?
     answer:
       A service mesh is a tool for adding observability, security, and